mattermost/docs/source/process/documentation-UItext-guidelines.rst

    * - Label before a UI element
      - |label_before.png|
      - First word
-     - - Noun, verb, or sentence fragment
+     - - Noun, verb, or sentence fragment that's the title of the UI element
-       - End with a colon
+       - End with a colon where it precedes another UI element such as a radio button or check box
        - Include articles (*a*, *an*, *the*)
      - - *Sign in with:*
        - *Other words, separated by commas:*